RackHD/RackHD/packer/README.md

     brew install packer

-or retrieving it from the download available at https://www.packer.io/downloads.html
+or retrieving it from the download available at https://www.packer.io/downloads.html The builds are pre-configured with post-processors to push the results to ATLAS, and need relevant configuration set in environment variables to
+enable:

+    export ATLAS_USERNAME=${USER}
+    export ATLAS_NAME=rackhd
+    export ATLAS_TOKEN="..........................."

-## To build locally
+## To build locally (using code from source)

     packer build -only=virtualbox-iso template.json
-    packer push -name=$ATLAS_USERNAME/rackhd template.json

-## To build with ATLAS
+## To build locally (using pre-built debian packages)

-Set up your ATLAS_USERNAME and ATLAS_TOKEN environment variables with your username and API access token from Atlas, then invoke:

-    packer push -name=$ATLAS_USERNAME/rackhd template.json
+    packer build -only=virtualbox-iso template-packages.json

 ### License notes